panoply/liquify-schema/readme.md

 # @liquify/schema

 This module contains [JSON Schema Stores](https://json-schema.org/) which are used by the [Liquify](https://liquify.dev) IDE extension.
-This package is available on the npm registry for modules consumed by the [Liquify](https://liquify.dev) text editor.
+This package is available on the npm registry for modules consumed within the project.

-**The schema stores developed for the Shopify Liquid variation require that you ask permission before using.
-Unless you have consent, you cannot implement the structures into your projects without first consulting the project maintainer.**
+**The [sections](#shopify-sections) schema store that was written for the Shopify Liquid variation is not MIT.
+Please ask permission before using, borrowing logic and/or adapting it into your projects.
+Unless you have consent, you cannot implement the structures.**

+> **Note**&nbsp;
+> This only applies to the section schema store - all other schemas are MIT.

 ### Why?